supadupa/wordpress-instagram-shop/readme.txt

 == Changelog ==
+= 1.1.11 =

+Tested as working with the latest version of Wordpress (5.8.2) and WooCommerce (5.71) Fixes a rendering issue affecting some SNPT embeds

 = 1.1.10 =

-Tested as working with the latest version of Wordpress (5.81) and WooCommerce (5.71) Snapppt renamed to SNPT across the Plugin
+Tested as working with the latest version of Wordpress (5.8.1) and WooCommerce (5.71) Snapppt renamed to SNPT across the Plugin
 'Add SNPT Embed' removed pending update of newer Embeds at SNPT